Kong/kongponents/docs/components/codeblock.md

 The code passed into the component will be displayed on a single line.

 ::: tip NOTE
+Please keep the following in mind when using `isSingleLine`:
-Line numbers will not be displayed and the code will not be searchable when this prop is enabled.
+- Line numbers will not be displayed
+- Code will not be searchable
+- Long code snippets will be truncated to allow for responsive design
+- Multi-line code snippets will have `\n` stripped out to allow displaying the code on a single line.
+Code copied by clicking the copy button will contain any `\n` in the original code.
 :::

 <ClientOnly>
   <KCodeBlock
     id="code-block-is-single-line"
     :code="cert"
+    is-single-line
     language="plaintext"
-    theme="dark"
-    is-single-line
   />
 </ClientOnly>